-Since dairy is such a convenient source of calcium, it becomes a bit more difficult to consume sufficient calcium on a strict plant-based diet.
+Since dairy is such a convenient source of calcium, it becomes a bit more difficult to consume sufficient calcium on a plant-based diet.

-Heme iron found in animal iron sources and is more easily absorbable than non-heme iron in plant sources.
+Heme iron is found in animal iron sources and is more easily absorbable than non-heme iron in plant sources.

-For example, consuming vitamin C around the time of having some iron-based foods can help absorption.
+Consuming vitamin C around the time of having some iron-based foods can help absorption.

 Planning your diet well and potentially supplementing when necessary can help prevent downsides related to iron deficiency.

 Zinc is also easier to absorb from animal sources.
-To ensure that you are getting enough zinc, it is important to focus on consuming zinc rich foods such as seeds, nuts and legumes.
+To ensure that you are getting enough zinc, it is important to focus on consuming zinc-rich foods such as seeds, nuts and legumes.

 Vitamin D deficiency appears to be slightly more common in people who follow plant-based diets.